- Credits: 16 IRS hours | CFP credits | 13.5 CLE hours

 Need to change dates or locations?
 Email your request to firstname.lastname@example.org at least six days prior to the course.

-Want to cancel your registration?
-Notify us at least five business days before the course start date to avoid a 10 percent processing fee.
-No refunds are given after the course starts.
-You may cancel by:
+If you cancel your registration at least five business days before the course start date, we'll issue a refund minus $50.
+No refunds will be given after the five business days before the course start date.
+You may cancel your registration via: